Course overview

 How you learn

-This module is delivered over 12 weeks and consists of both live and recorded online delivery.
-This blended approach utilises self-directed study, interactive lectures and group activities, case studies and simulated scenarios.
+This module is delivered over 12 weeks (12 half-day sessions) and includes a mix of live online teaching and directed online study.
+This blended approach utilises self-directed study, interactive lectures, group activities, case studies and simulated scenarios.

 How you are assessed